ManjilItani/Tic-Tac-Toe/README.md

 This is microservice, built with Java and Springboot To run:

-   itani-tictactoe-server.jar (you nerd latest jdk installed) : type java -jar itani-tictactoe-server.jar in Command line
+   itani-tictactoe-server.jar (you need latest jdk installed) : type java -jar itani-tictactoe-server.jar in Command line

    for itani-tictatoe-gui.jar: